 An alternative model for emergency volunteering

 ABSTRACT: Unanticipated disasters produce challenges that threaten human life, but also human rights and social justice.
 Designers are responsible for deploying creative strategies that respond to the changing conditions of such situations in crisis.
 Utilizing a collaborative approach, we employed an Alternative Unknowns method to facilitate designers working across disciplines to investigate, experiment, propose, and test systems.
-The concept can be articulated through a visual service map, research, ideation, and prototyping.
+The concept is articulated through research, ideation, prototyping, and visual service map.

 Concept: Dear Neighbor

-Team members independently drafted potential response ideations in case of a natural disaster.
-Some were tangible products and others were human-centered services.
+Before the concept development, team members independently drafted potential response ideations in case of a natural disaster.
+Some were tangible products, and others were human-centered services.
 Using a service-pairing exercise, we were able to construct a response system containing both tangible products and a human-centered design service.

-Variations of the kiosk and collateral were developed from 2D cardstock ideas and then quickly transformed into tangible ideas.
-The kiosk was composed with 3D applications and the material was made from matboard and cardboard.
-Additional material used were acrylic material and vinyl adhesives.
+Variations of the kiosk and collateral were developed from 2D cardstock ideas and then quickly transformed into 3D prototypes.
+The kiosk was composed of 3D applications composed of matboard and cardboard.
+Additional resources used were acrylic material and vinyl adhesives.
+Credit: Melika